What Are Qualified Retirement Plans?

-You may be able to participate in one or more types of QRPs, depending on what your employer offers Next, we’ll go over some specific types of QRPs and how they work.
+You may be able to participate in one or more types of QRPs, depending on what your employer offers.

 With most 401(k) plans, employees choose a percentage of their salary to contribute on a pre-tax basis.
 Your contributions get deducted from your taxable income that same year, which can lower your tax burden.

-Contributions to a 401(k) will get invested in one or more investment funds, and employers usually offer a variety of mutual funds to choose from, with different levels of risk and various management fees.
+Contributions to a 401(k) will get invested in one or more investment funds.
+Employers usually offer a variety of mutual funds to choose from, with different levels of risk and various management fees.
 For the most part, you will want to look for investments with low expense ratios and low fees.

 As for the tax benefits of a 401(k) plan, both your contributions and earnings are tax-deferred, which means they won’t get taxed until you withdraw money in retirement.

 Some employers choose to make regular contributions to their employees’ 401(k) plans, but it’s not required.
 In many cases, employers will match some — or all — of an employee’s contributions up to a certain amount.
 For example, an employer could match 50% of an employee’s annual contributions up to a maximum of 6% of their salary.

 Keep in mind that there are annual limits on 401(k) contributions, and the IRS adjusts these limits each year to account for inflation.
 For 2023, the maximum amount an employee 49 or younger can contribute to their plan is $22,500.
 Employees 50 or older can make catch-up contributions of an additional $7,500.
 The maximum amount that both the employee and the employer can contribute in 2023 is $66,000.